 4. It is illegal to buy Tesla in 48 US states.

-The first thing is that Tesla is the first company to put in front of us by putting beautiful design, fast speed in an electric car.
-Tesla is the only car manufacturer that does not sell its cars through dealers.
+Tesla is the first company who putting beautiful design, fast speed in an electric car.
+That is why we love the Tesla cars.
+But the problem is that Tesla does not sell its cars through dealers.
 Tesla opens its own store and sells its car there.
 There is a law in 48 states in the US that prohibit manufacturers from selling vehicles directly to consumers.

 5. There is also a religion of file-sharing people called Kopimism.